aliceresponde/CountingApp/README.md

 # CountingApp
-Here you have an android app written on kotlin
+Here you have an android app written on kotlin that count things called counters.

 # How To use it?
 You can use Android Studio or Intellij to work with this repository.